FinalCrypto/SM4_Machine/README.md

 Go to our release page: https://github.com/FinalCrypto/SM4_Machine/releases/tag/v0.1 and download a pre-built binary for your platform.

+Run the executable and then access http://localhost:8080 and enjoy!

 ### Built from source

 #### Install dependencies